sprice134/HUGO/README.md

 Run the review notebooks to clean the extracted JSON results:
 - `CategoricalStringProcessing.ipynb`: Standardizes categorical strings (e.g., fixing typos and mapping to standardized terms).
 - `MaterialCompositionProcessing.ipynb`: Checks and standardizes chemical and material compositions extracted by the model.

+## HUGO-CS Dataset

+### Dataset
+The HUGO-CS dataset can be found in the `HUGO-CS/Dataset` directory.
+This dataset contains all meta-data, categorical string mapping and continuous composition processing.
+Please note that a further processed version of this with standardized unit conversions, as well as a version prior to categorical/continuous string processing can also be found in `HUGO-CS/Dataset/AdditionalVersions`.

+### Ground Truth Labels
+The ground truth labels for the HUGO-CS dataset can be found in the `HUGO-CS/GroundTruth/HRM_Flagged` and `HUGO-CS/GroundTruth/Held_Out_Val`.

+### Support Files
+Additional files for HUGO-CS, such as the extraction prompt, the string replacement dictionary, and the schema template can be found in  `HUGO-CS/SupportFiles`.